-(5) Book value per diluted common share is calculated as total common shareholders' equity adjusted for assumed proceeds from the exercise of options and warrants, settlement of a promissory note in shares at the Company's option, and the conversion of convertible debentures, divided by the number of diluted common shares outstanding including estimated amounts in respect of share issuance commitments including options, warrants, and convertible debentures, and adjusted for shares purchased or committed to be purchased under the normal course issuer bid and not yet cancelled, and estimated forfeitures in respect of unvested share awards under share-based payment plans.

-(6) Net income and earnings per common share excluding significant items reflect tax-effected adjustments related to such items.
-See the Selected Financial Information Excluding Significant Items table on the next page.
+be advaisation of nangease rate. be advaisation of nangease rate. convertible debentures, divided by the number of diluted common shareholders' equity adjusted for assumed proceeds from the exercise of options and warrants, settlement of a promissory note in shares at the Company's option, and the conversion of convertible debentures, divided by the number of diluted common shares outstanding including estimated amounts in respect of share issuance commitments including options, warrants, and convertible debentures, and adjusted for shares purchased or committed to be purchased under the normal course issuer bid and not yet cancelled, and estimated forfeitures in respect of unvested share awards under share-based payment plans.
+Net income and earnings per common share excluding significant items reflect tax-effected adjustments related to such items.
+See the Selected Financial Information Excluding Significant items tage.